nixworks/public/news/2011/01/21/index.md

 ##### United Nations
 ### [United Nations Secretary General Ban Ki-moon criticises Israel's refusal to cease illegal settlement building on Palestinian land, telling a UN General Assembly gathering that he is "very concerned at the lack of progress towards peace" and that the recent demolition of East Jerusalem's historic Shepherd Hotel and evictions of Palestinian families had "heightened tensions."
 He later meets survivors of the Auschwitz-Birkenau concentration camp. ](/news/2011/01/21/united-nations-secretary-general-ban-ki-moon-criticises-israel-s-refusal-to-cease-illegal-settlement-building-on-palestinian-land-telling-a.md)
-_Context: Auschwitz-Birkenau concentration camp, Shepherd Hotel, Israel, East Jerusalem, United Nations, Ban Ki-moon_
+_Context: East Jerusalem, Shepherd Hotel, Israel, Auschwitz-Birkenau concentration camp, United Nations, Ban Ki-moon_

 ##### Iran
 ### [Six world powers and Iran meet in Istanbul to talk about Iran's nuclear programme; Iran denies allegations it is developing nuclear weapons. ](/news/2011/01/21/six-world-powers-and-iran-meet-in-istanbul-to-talk-about-iran-s-nuclear-programme-iran-denies-allegations-it-is-developing-nuclear-weapons.md)
-_Context: Istanbul, nuclear program, Iran_
+_Context: Iran, nuclear program, Istanbul_

 ##### Southern Sudan
 ### [Almost 99% of South Sudanese voted for independence from the north in a referendum according to official figures. ](/news/2011/01/21/almost-99-of-south-sudanese-voted-for-independence-from-the-north-in-a-referendum-according-to-official-figures.md)
-_Context: Sudan, referendum, Southern Sudan_
+_Context: Southern Sudan, Sudan, referendum_

 ##### United Nations
 ### [United Nations human rights chief Navi Pillay requests an investigation into possible involvement of officials in the abduction of around 40 Central American migrants, including women and children, from a cargo train in Oaxaca. ](/news/2011/01/21/united-nations-human-rights-chief-navi-pillay-requests-an-investigation-into-possible-involvement-of-officials-in-the-abduction-of-around-40.md)